nodejs/node/doc/api/stream.md

 // Wait for cb to be called before doing any other write. write('hello', () => {
-  console.log('write completed, do more writes now');
+  console.log('Write completed, do more writes now.');
 });
 ```